djordje/li3_backend/README.md

 If not defined constant `LITHIUM_APP_NAME` define it as `'Lithium app'`.
 This will be used in navbar.
 For `'partial-component'` and with `' backend'` sufix for `'backend-component'` to enable user to see current location.
+You can specify app name in library options to, pass key `appName` with desired name and it will be used in this bootstrap to define `LITHIUM_APP_NAME` if not defined.

 It adds rule for backend routing action name, and call `config/backend_bootstrap.php` for all libraries that have it if detect backend route.
 This enables you to add custom bootstrap for backend